 Informal forms of job classification are used even in smaller and mid-sized companies and agencies to generate a sense of fairness across equivalent employee jobs.
 This form of job classification can be as simple as grouping similar positions in a broadband.

 In a broadband pay structure, the numbers of salary grades are consolidated into fewer, but broader, pay ranges.
 In broadbanding, the spread of the pay ranges is wider, and there is less overlap with other pay ranges.

 Broadbanding evolved because organizations want to flatten their hierarchies and move decision-making authority closer to the point at which necessity and knowledge exist in organizations.
 In flattened organizations, fewer promotional opportunities exist, however.

 So, the broadbanding structure allows more latitude for the employer to make pay increases and provide career growth and development without the use of promotion to provide employees with opportunities.

 Broadband pay structures encourage the development of broad employee skills because non-managerial jobs are appropriately valued, and skill development is rewarded.
 Additionally, a broadband pay structure is not as sensitive to changing market pricing conditions.
 As such, broadband pay structures cost less to administer and manage over time.
 They also provide serious non-promotional income opportunities for employees.

 One popular, commercial job classification system is the Hay Classification system.
 The Hay job classification system assigns points to evaluate job components to determine the relative value of a particular job to other jobs.

 The Hay method measures three components in all jobs: the knowledge required, the problem solving required, and the level of accountability.
 The Hay method compares the relative value of comparable jobs to maintain parity across an organization.

-For purposes of larger organizations with many departments and locations, union-represented jobs, and organizations with hierarchical, rigid pay or salary grades, and needed internal equity, a system such as Hay is appropriate.
+For the purposes of larger organizations with many departments and locations, union-represented jobs, and organizations with hierarchical rigid pay or salary grades and needed internal equity, a system such as Hay is appropriate.